 Addressing this issue, Energy for Refugees (EfR) started as a student initiative in 2017, formally established as a nonprofit organization as of February 2018.

 Refugee camps utilise large quantities of diesel to run their camps on electricity.
 Approximately 3 kilograms of CO2 is released into the atmosphere for every litre of diesel consumed.
-So in 2017 a group of students at TU Delft, in the Netherlands realised that we as students had the technical skills necessary to design and organise to execute projects that provide renewable energy in refugee camps to try and help the refugees while at the same time help the environment as well.
+So in 2017 a group of students at TU Delft, in the Netherlands realised that we as students had the technical skills necessary to design, develop, organise and to execute projects that provide renewable energy in refugee camps to try and aid the refugees while at the same time help the environment as well.
 Since then the refugee crisis has only escalated, spreading to more countries.

 So far we have completed two projects successfully, one in Karatepe camp and the other in the Moria camp, both in Lesvos, Greece.
 The systems designed together produce 30 kilowatt peaks of electricity.
 Both projects were collaborations with different NGOs functioning in the respective camps already.
 If you want a more detailed description of the projects, click here!